QC-tricks/qc_tricks/README.md

    or png to a reasonable place in the pics folder.
  - \input the file in the main file master.tex in a fitting section
  - commit your changes
- - merge the main repository into you fork
+ - merge the main repository into your fork
  - file a pull request to get your changes incorporated in the main branch

  Enjoy the collection :-)